MRU-MACO-1501-202204-002/laborials/laborial-19-lists.md

 ### ex-01: lists of strings

-1. Design and implement a Python function named `get_courses` that returns a **list of strings** containing student courses.
-Your function should behave as follows:
+1. Design and implement a Python function named `get_courses` that prompts the user repeatedly for courses, building a **list of strings** containing those courses.
+It should stop prompting when the user enters a blank line.
+It should then return the list of courses.

+   Once you've built that function, use it in a simple `main` that calls your function and then displays how many courses were added and a list of the courses as well.
+Here's an example of the `main` in action:

    <pre>
    Enter the name of a course to add, or press Enter to finish: <b><u>COMP 1501</u></b>
    Enter the name of a course to add, or press Enter to finish: <b><u>MATH 1505</u></b>
    Enter the name of a course to add, or press Enter to finish:
-   2 courses added
+   2 courses added:
+   - COMP 1501
+   - MATH 1505
    </pre>

-   _Hint: the number of courses added will not always be 2 - this should be calculated._

 2. Assume that your previous function returns the following list:
    ```python